Research, Structure, and Training

 All doctoral researchers are expected to revise their timetables and have them approved by their supervisors in order to ensure that their theses are completed in draft form by the end of the third year.
 Doctoral researchers are expected to conduct substantive research (including field research, if applicable) and develop a clear and detailed model to facilitate the writing of their empirical chapters or papers.
 By the end of the second year, doctoral researchers should have presented once at the research colloquium and once in the research team, should have passed the second doctoral board meeting, and should have completed three-quarters of the required credit points.

 Third academic year

-The GIGA Doctoral Programme offers an institutional setting that allows doctoral students to conduct independent research, engage in academic debates, and acquire key skills for a successful academic career.
+The GIGA Doctoral Programme offers an institutional setting that allows doctoral researchers to conduct independent research, engage in academic debates, and acquire key skills for a successful academic career.
 We seek to train talented young researchers in core social science modules as well as soft skills for them to

 gain an overview and solid understanding of social science basics and standards in order for them to develop “a common language”,

 demonstrate a command and understanding of methodological approaches,

 learn from the GIGA’s distinct research agenda and culture,